pavel-b-kr12/windows_Language_switcher/README.md

 * optional command-line arguments default: "..../lswitch.exe 145 163 19" where 1st arg for switch key (can be ScrollLock, CapsLock, NumLock), 2nd for eng, 3rd for other lang
 * key codes for command line <https://docs.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes>
 ## DOTO
-* show state as backgrounds, windows borders, cursor color or other easy and ALWAYS visible elements. windows mode light dark switch SetWindowTheme(hwnd, L"DarkMode_Explorer", NULL); <https://stackoverflow.com/questions/53501268/win10-dark-theme-how-to-use-in-winapi>
+* show state as backgrounds, windows borders, cursor color or other easy and ALWAYS visible elements.
+Use <https://github.com/pavel-b-kr12/langcursor>
+windows mode light dark switch SetWindowTheme(hwnd, L"DarkMode_Explorer", NULL); <https://stackoverflow.com/questions/53501268/win10-dark-theme-how-to-use-in-winapi>
 * update language after switch windows or sent message to all windows, because OS auto-switching language per window not alwas possible to be disabled (but in current build it seems working and possible to disable autoswitch languages per window)
 * fix:  may not work if application has only one window and it's modal